 Please note Government Owned Corporation (GOC), as defined under the GOC Act are not an eligible entity.

 What infrastructure projects could be considered for BAF-2020 funding?

 Infrastructure projects must be ready to commence construction within 12 months of entering into a funding agreement.

 Projects will involve the construction of roads, water distribution, sewerage/wastewater and stormwater infrastructure.
 However other categories of infrastructure, such as public realm, transport infrastructure and building facilities will be considered, provided they meet the program criteria.

 There is no minimum amount of funding; funding will depend on the scale of the project.
 The proponent must also co-invest at least 10% of the total infrastructure project cost.

 Where will the projects be located?

-The new $200 million fund will support projects across the state.
+The fund will support projects across the state.

 What will government consider in deciding whether to co-invest in a project?